axtend/axtend/tests/README.md

 ### Requirements

-First make sure you have compiled moonbeam with `cargo build --release` and also copied the axia executable (built with `cargo build --release`) into the same folder as the moonbeam executable: `./target/release`
+First make sure you have compiled axtend with `cargo build --release` and also copied the axia executable (built with `cargo build --release`) into the same folder as the axtend executable: `./target/release`
-(`cp ./target/release/axia ../moonbeam/target/release/axia`).
+(`cp ./target/release/axia ../axtend/target/release/axia`).

-Also don't forget to build `moonbeam-types-bundle` with `yarn run build` in that folder.
+Also don't forget to build `axtend-types-bundle` with `yarn run build` in that folder.

 ### Execution